chriskrycho/v5.chriskrycho.com/site/journal/2020/This Week I Learned 1.md

 [sanders]: http://scriptoriumdaily.com/why-its-hard-to-trace-trajectories-and-continuities-muller/

 [^remote]: Remote is *absolutely* worth that tradeoff to me.
 I should write more on that at some future date.
 But it would be a lie to call it anything *but* a tradeoff.

+*[HT]: hat tip—the idea of a tip-of-the-hat to someone who helped you in some way.